bbouille/start-spark/README.md

 This tutorial was written in June 2014.
 It covers the version 1.0.0 released on may 30, 2014.

-*The tutorial covers Spark setup on a new Ubuntu 14.04 x64 installation on a desktop :*
+*The tutorial covers Spark setup on a new Ubuntu 14.04 x64 virtual machine :*

 -   Linux prerequisites for Spark

 -   Spark build and installation

--   basic Spark configuration
+-   Spark configuration

 -   standalone cluster setup (one master and 3 slaves on a single machine)

--   running the `PI` approximation (in Scala) job with spark-shell
+-   execution of the `PI` approximation (in Scala) job with spark-shell

--   build and run `PiApp` (PI approximation in Scala) on a standalone cluster

--   build and run `CountingApp` (counting words application in Scala) on a standalone cluster

 ## Dev station setup